g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_a053a5f4a77c32722cfa1c18e32f4640.png)

->**Please Note**: If you are experiencing issues during the installation process, Check Cypress's Official Documentation: https://docs.cypress.io/guides/overview/why-cypress
+>**Please Note**: If you are experiencing issues during the installation process, Check Cypress's Official Documentation: [Cypress Documentation ](https://docs.cypress.io/guides/overview/why-cypress)

 Playwright: Playwright is set up from the command line, using an npm command: `npm init playwright`.
 This initialization step is an interactive workflow that asks you to choose your desired scripting language (Javascript or Typescript), the location of your test scripts, and whether to include a Github Actions Workflow for CI.